 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-- Understand the complexity of the Australian healthcare system.
+- Appraise the complexity of safety and quality within the Australian healthcare system.

-- Demonstrate an appreciation of accountability and transparency requirements.
+- Develop an appreciation of accountability and transparency requirements.

-- Identify opportunities and challenges for patient and community participation in healthcare.
+- Investigate opportunities and challenges for patient and community participation in healthcare.